akl773/go-strategic-heap/README.md

-# Strategic-Heap-Go
+# Go-Strategic-Heap

-Strategic-Heap-Go is a powerful and efficient Go library that implements heap data structures.
+Go-Strategic-Heap is a powerful and efficient Go library that implements heap data structures.
 It provides support for both min-heap and max-heap strategies, making it an ideal choice for projects that require priority queues or heap sorts.
 With its simple API and high-performance operations, Strategic-Heap-Go makes it easy to create and manipulate heaps.

 ## Features